dlindqu3/store2-frontend/README.md

 8. "Check if token expired using this JWT library", [link](https://stackoverflow.com/questions/51292406/check-if-token-expired-using-this-jwt-library)
 9. "Clearing localStorage in javascript?", [link](https://stackoverflow.com/questions/7667958/clearing-localstorage-in-javascript)
 10. "How to trigger useEffects before render in React?", [link](https://stackoverflow.com/questions/63711013/how-to-trigger-useeffects-before-render-in-react)
+11. Segun Ajibola, "How to Setup React and Tailwind CSS with Vite in a Project", [link](https://www.freecodecamp.org/news/how-to-install-tailwindcss-in-react/)